2000 UEFA Cup final: Match ball

 Adidas Terrestra Silverstream was the official match ball used in the final.
 It was assembled and marketed by German sport firm Adidas, and was the ninth ball in the European Championship series, as well as part of the Adidas Finale.
 The ball's design was created by British independent brand specialist company Design Bridge, and influenced by the waters, in the Netherlands and Belgium.
 The ball contains synthetic foam layers, making it more comfortable to grip and smoother to control.
 The Terrestra Silverstream was later unveiled as the official match ball of the UEFA Euro 2000.

 Match officials

 Before the final, a match official team from the Royal Spanish Football Federation was appointed, with Antonio López Nieto as the main referee of the final, his second UEFA Cup final since 1998 between Inter Milan and Lazio.
 Nieto obtained his international referee badge in 1993, and had previously taken charge of 30 European tournament games – 15 UEFA Champions League and 15 UEFA Cup matches.
-The Spaniard made his European debut in the second leg of the first-round tie between Manchester United and Honvéd in the 1993–94 UEFA Champions League.
+The Spaniard made his European debut in the second leg of the first-round tie between Manchester United and Kispest Honvéd in the 1993–94 UEFA Champions League.
 He was also present in the match referees squad during the UEFA Euro 1996 qualifiers and the main event, as well as at the 1998 FIFA World Cup qualifiers.

 Nieto was joined by assistant referees Fernando Tresaco Gracia and Victoriano Giráldez Carrasco and fourth official Arturo Daudén Ibáñez.